Svampp/UnityProjects/C# (Unity projects)/LittleDungeonAdventure/README.md

-A small demo game that implements collecting items into inventory using json.
+A simple demo game showcasing item collection and inventory management using JSON for data handling.
-The codes are contained in Assets --> Scripts